Chapter 1. Overview of available storage options

 Red Hat Enterprise Linux 9 offers several local storage options.

 - Basic disk administration

-Using parted and fdisk, you can create, modify, delete, and view the partitions.
-Following are the partitioning layout standards:
+fdisk, you can create, modify, delete, and view disk partitions.
+The following are the partitioning layout standards:

 - Master Boot Record (MBR)

 - It is used with BIOS-based computers.
 You can create primary, extended, and logical partitions.

 - It uses Globally Unique identifier (GUID) and provides unique disk and partition GUID.